 DrupalEurope is this year’s largest European conference devoted to Drupal.
 In previous years, each edition of the conference (formerly known as DrupalCon) was attended by about 2000 participants.
 We already know the programme of the conference with 162 hours of lectures over the course of three days!
+Because I run a Drupal agency myself, the conference is super exciting for me.
 I decided to go through the programme and make a list of 13 lectures that I think are worth seeing.

 2. Using React with Drupal.
 The Basics.

 It is actually more of a workshop, rather than a lecture, but in my opinion it’s simply worth going there.
 The popularity of modern frameworks such as React, Vue and Angular is increasingly growing.
 At Droptica, we also work with more and more projects using React.
 If you don't know the React.js library yet, this workshop is a must-see for you.
 If you already know React, it’s also worth going - if only to see the approach to the subject of another developer.